*Only required for official Re-Volt I/O events.

 To host your own Re-Volt sessions, you only need to forward your ports.
 If you would like to become part of the Re-Volt I/O hosting team, join us on Discord and send a message to one of the staff members.

 It is highly discouraged to do any of the following actions below towards other players regardless of the lobby.
+The extent to which you may be penalized for breaking etiquette will be left up to the host's discretion.
 This is simply to ensure that all players have an enjoyable racing experience.

 Cars one lap ahead may hit lapped cars only if it's considered collateral damage caused by battling with another car while using pickups with large area of effect (having a zap activated from earlier, tossing a shockwave or using fireworks/water balloons).